Our Team of Mentors at TFA!

 I achieved my Bachelor of Arts – Honours from the University of Guelph in 2009 and in 2016 I decided to go back to school to achieve my Bachelor of Education.
 After 4 placements, I graduated First Class in June 2018 and became a Certified Teacher through the Ontario College of Teachers.
 I achieved this, in part, to gain a better understanding and insight into how the public-school system works, what it is doing well, and how I could fill the gaps to facilitate children’s learning in the most holistic and meaningful ways.
 I was fortunate to spend one of my placements at an outdoor school which gave me first-hand exposure to the benefits of smaller class sizes, playful educators, long stretches of creative time, and a lot of outdoor connection.

 Finally, in September 2018, I became a Certified Forest School Practitioner through Forest School Canada/Child and Nature Alliance of Canada.
 All this to say that I am always learning in many ways and from many people.
-I am passionate about giving children the time and space to learn who they are and how they learn, and to always keep the goal of nurturing a child’s natural curiosity for learning at the forefront of my own teaching practice.”
+I am passionate about giving children the time and space to learn who they are, how they learn, and to always keep the goal of nurturing a child’s natural curiosity for learning at the forefront of my own teaching practice.”

 Lacie Marchand